Evidence-based actions for recognition and reward

 • Bonuses

-• Recognize effort, not just outcomes.
+• Recognize effort and not only outcomes.

 • Check out Building stronger teams for activities that recognize accomplishments, like: